ibm-cloud-docs/Registry/registry_notices_lists.md

 # {{site.data.keyword.registryshort}} CLI stops returning security status results in lists by default from version 1.0.0
 {: #registry_notices_lists}

-From {{site.data.keyword.registrylong}} CLI plug-in version 1.0.0, when you use the `ibmcloud cr image-list` and `ibmcloud cr image-digests` commands to list images, they return Vulnerability Advisor security status results only if you use the `--va` option.
+From {{site.data.keyword.registrylong}} command-line interface (CLI) plug-in version 1.0.0, when you use the `ibmcloud cr image-list` and `ibmcloud cr image-digests` commands to list images, they return Vulnerability Advisor security status results only if you use the `--va` option.
 {: shortdesc}

 The original announcement was published on 3 August 2022.